kevinkrs/medata/README.md

 ## Installation Backend

-In future the backend is going to be hosted online, to setup your own backend:
+*IMPORTANT* The backend is hosted online, you can use the plugin by just following the _Installation Frontend_ steps.
+To setup your own backend for developement reasons:

 * clone the GitHub repo ```TODO: link to out repo```
 * navigate to the medata_backend folder